AgoraIO-Community/AUIVoiceRoom/backend/README.md

 | EM_AUTH_CLIENTSECRET | Easemob IM Client Secret, used to create Easemob chat rooms             |https://docs-im-beta.easemob.com/document/server-side/enable_and_configure_IM.html |

-- Execute docker-compose up in the current project root directory, which will pull related images and start Redis/MongoDB/Web service.
+- Execute `docker compose up -d --build` in the current project root directory, which will pull related images and start Redis/MongoDB/Web service.
-- After the service is started, you can use curl http://localhost:8080/health/check to test.
+- After the service is started, you can use `curl http://localhost:8080/health/check` to test.
 - To debug local services using the app, you need to replace the corresponding backend service domain with http://service_machine_IP:8080 on the app.
 After replacing the domain, you can experience the related services on the app.
-- To stop the service, execute docker-compose down.
+- To stop the service, execute `docker compose down`.
 - Note!
 NCS message notification is not turned on, and personnel entering and leaving and room destruction logic cannot be automatically processed.
 If you need to enable this feature, NCS service needs to be enabled.
 - RTM and Easemob IM are not activated, so the functionality may be limited.
 If you need the complete experience, please refer to the deployment permissions activation instructions.